 Undertake part of your studies overseas

-Students can undertake exchange and study abroad options at the below universities and as part our two overseas subjects, Tales of Muslim Spain and Experiencing Foodscapes: Italy and Spain.
+Students can undertake exchange and study abroad options at the below universities:

 Spain: University of Barcelona, University of Granada, University of Salamanca , The Autonomous University of Barcelona, Autonomous University of Madrid, ESADE Business School and IE Business School

-Mexico: University of Guadalajara; Monterry Tech in Cuernavaca, Campus Mexico City Mexico State, Monterrey, Puebla, Querétaro , and Santa Fe.
+Mexico: University of Guadalajara; Monterrey Tech in Cuernavaca; Campus Mexico City Mexico State: Monterrey, Puebla, Querétaro , and Santa Fe.

 Chile: University of Chile, Technical University of Federico Santa Maria and Pontifical Catholic University of Chile